Grand Master Jeff Helaney, IX Dan

 Under his guidance the program received several citations from the Ohio House of Representatives, the Ohio Department of Education (Partnering in Progress Award), and a letter from a former United States President.
 Helaney personally received a significant amount of recognition from the program.
 He was inducted into a number of martial arts halls of fame, was presented with Sadaki Nakabayashi Award for Commuinty Service, and was named Budo Magazine‘s Grandmaster of the Year in 2003.

+In the first decade of the 21st Century GM Helaney’s life would begin to change rapidly.
+His interest in Oriental Medicine would lead him to obtain multiple degrees and certifications in these multi-mellennia old disciplines.
+It was, also, the decade his personal career changed.
 In 2005 Helaney retired from law enforcement after over 20 years of active service due to injuries.
 Shortly there after he moved back to Omaha to take a job as the Alcohol, Tobacco, and Other Drug Prevention Director for the 5 counties in and around the Omaha area.
 While sitting on a committee for the Partnership for a Drug Free America Helaney came in contact with Louie Warren, former Director of the Metropolitan YMCA.
 The YMCA had opened a new location and was in need of martial arts instruction at the location.
 He approached Helaney about possibly taking over the program.
 After much discussion with his family, he relented and began teaching again.
 For the first time he was no longer the primary instructor of an undertaking, but rather a mentor to the instructors that would do the ‘heavy lifting’ at the program.

 The program grew experientially and began bursting at the seams.
 Helaney and his wife responded by opening up Omaha Blue Waves Martial Arts.
 The new school opened as a stand alone facility in 2010.
 Within two years it became a Best of Omaha winner and has maintained that status ever since.